RafahFilfilan/LandingPage/README.md

 4. Contact Us

-This project can be a template for small startup companyies whom looking for a simple website.
+This project can be a template for small startup companies whom looking for a simple website.

 All icons are from Font Awesome so make sure you link it to the project.